1989Ryan/1989Ryan.github.io/index.md

 <img src="https://raw.githubusercontent.com/1989Ryan/README_pictures/master/images/B660E119-F653-4B3D-97EF-8D490B7C1EC0.jpeg" height="75%" width="75%"/></center>
 <p align="center">YOUIBOT</p>

+### Motivation

+Our motivation is inspired by homan perception system.
+How can we human-beings manage to navigate with visual imformation.
+Human will never build a precise 3D map to navigate from one place to the other.
+The only sensor we use is our eyes.
+Visual information contains all the necessary information we need.
+So how to let a robot grap the various information including the distances and semantic meaning, and use them for self-navigation, is the premary problem that I want to solve.

+Also, the UAVs and UGVs, in some aspects, are complementary to each other, since the UAVs can catch the global situation and UGVs are more convenient for human-robot interaction.
+Their combination will greatly enhance their ability.

+### Completed Tasks, Implementations and Methodologies

   We try to in-complement the autonomous driving of small robotic vehicle and the cooperation of UAV and robotic vehicle.
 The UAV is responsible for the path planning of the vehicle and helps the automatic follow-up of the vehicle with computer vision technology.
 In this project, my job is mainly on the inference acceleration of neural network and the movement control of the UAV and robotic vehicle using ROS and CV.
 I’m currently studying the self-navigating of ground vehicle with a given map.
 We try to utilized the pictures captured by UAV to build a map automatically and send it to the ground vehicle robots for self-navigation.
 And these work includes the technology of path planning, obstacle avoidance, transformation of coordinates and communication between multi-agents.